 This direct feedback loop with customers allows teams to focus on specific user problems.
 The more that engineers hear directly from customers, the more likely they are to iterate quickly and build the solutions that customers need.

 David creates small engineering teams.
-He’s found that teams of three are small enough to own own complete customer facing product and have accountability for their product.
+He’s found that teams of three are small enough to own complete customer-facing products and have accountability for their product.

 This culture of autonomy and communication seems simple, but that does not mean that it is easy.
 David says that new habits have to be learned, and most engineers don’t come from environments where they actually talk to to customers.
 Product managers need to actively work to avoid institutional processes by saying “no” to competing interests from stakeholders and the C-Suite.
 This takes a lot of discipline and company-wide buy-in.

 You’ll learn a lot from this episode about what it means to work in a customer-driven product team, how it can customer satisfaction and retention, and how to scale such an organization.